Head of the School: Dean Wynne Korr

 - 20 hours of completed coursework in a liberal arts core consisting of social and behavioral sciences, the humanities, and biological sciences

 - evidence of personal attributes that are suitable for the profession of social work;

 - a score of 103 or above on the TOEFL test;

 - provision of a written supplementary statement.

-For the Advanced Standing MSW program applicants must meet all the requirements above, and in addition have earned a Bachelor of Social Work (BSW) degree from a CSWE accredited program in the past seven years are considered for admission into the Advanced Standing MSW program.
+Advanced Standing MSW applicants who meet all above requirements who have earned a Bachelor of Social Work (BSW) degree from a CSWE-accredited program in the past seven years are considered for admission into the Advanced Standing MSW program.

-For the Ph.D. program, applicants must meet the following minimum requirements:
+Ph.D. program applicants must meet the following minimum requirements:

 Post-MSW Certification Program

 The School offers the Illinois Professional Educator License (PEL) with Endorsement in School Social Work.
 Individuals with an MSW from an accredited School of Social Work are eligible to apply for the endorsement program.
 Individuals enrolled in the PEL program take two School Social Work courses and complete a one semester internship in a public school.
 Students whose MSW did not have sufficient clinical coursework may be required to complete additional coursework to meet ISBE criteria.
 Upon completion of the program students are eligible for the School Social Worker on an Illinois Professional Educator License from the Illinois State Board of Education (ISBE).